Configure Interfaces

 Click to add the monitor.

-Configure Aggregated Ethernet Interfaces on a WAN Interface
+Configure Aggregate Ethernet Interfaces on a WAN Interface

-You can configure an aggregated Ethernet interface on a WAN interface.
-An aggregate interface is a bundle of two or more Ethernet interfaces.
+You can configure an aggregate Ethernet interface, which is a logical interface comprised of two or more Ethernet interfaces, on a WAN interface.
 It is the parent interface and has vni (Ethernet) interfaces as its children.
 Aggregate interface names start with ae.
 An aggregated Ethernet interface can increase overall throughput, and it provides redundancy in case one of the links fails.

 To configure an aggregated Ethernet interface on a WAN interface, first you configure the individual interfaces that are the members of the aggregation, and then you configure the aggregated Ethernet interface itself.
 For the member interfaces, you must configure Layer 2 interfaces.
 You must also configure integrated routing and bridging (IRB) on a WAN interface.